yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_10.md

    > **Note**: Observe the use of the built-in `Email()` masking function above.
 This masking function is one of several pre-defined masks available in SQL Server databases.

-4. Run the `SELECT` query below, and observe the results.
-Specifically, inspect the output in the `LoginEmail` field.
-For reference, the query is below.
+4. Run the `SELECT` query below and examine the results.
+Specifically, inspect the output in the LoginEmail field.
+The email addresses should now appear partially masked, ensuring the protection of confidential information.

    ```SQL
    EXECUTE AS USER = 'DDMUser';